Kin-Protocol/Kin-Protocol/README.md

 ## KRE

-Similar to the Kin reserves, it would have to start as a suggestion to current custodians of the KRE that money be allocated to this governance mechanism.
+According to the orignal [whitepaper](https://whitepaper.io/document/71/kin-whitepaper) KRE is meant to constitute 20% of the Kin Reserves.
+The method  Similar to the Kin reserves, it would have to start as a suggestion to current custodians of the KRE that money be allocated to this governance mechanism.
 Eventually the KRE can be decided upon by community members via the goverance protocol.

 ## Audits
 TBD